 You have the right to object to our processing of your personal data for scientific or historical research purposes or statistical purposes on grounds relating to your particular situation, unless the processing is necessary for the performance of a task carried out for reasons of public interest.

 If you consider that our processing of your personal data infringes data protection laws, you have a legal right to lodge a complaint with a supervisory authority responsible for data protection.
 You may do so in the EU/EEA member state of your habitual residence (or the UK, as applicable), your place of work or the place of the alleged infringement.
+A list of EU/EEA data protection authorities is available at https://edpb.europa.eu/about-edpb/about-edpb/members_en.
+In the UK, the supervisory authority is the Information Commissioner’s Office (https://ico.org.uk/).

 To the extent that the legal basis for our processing of your personal data is consent, you have the right to withdraw that consent at any time.
 Withdrawal will not affect the lawfulness of processing before the withdrawal.